Positively Altering Life’s Trajectory

 Our primary goal for the upcoming academic year is to grow our mentoring program in an intelligent and efficient manner.

-BTSP is targeting 75 student athletes to participate in our mentoring program this year.
-To manage the logistics of this program most effectively, we have relocated our corporate offices to the “Penn-Drexel” corridor.
+BTSP is targeting 150 student athletes to participate in our mentoring program this year.
+To manage the logistics of this program most effectively, our office is located close to the “Penn-Drexel” corridor.
 This allows us to create a centralized mentoring center and provides us with better access to college students who will serve as our “near peer” mentors.
-Chris Chambers, our mentoring director, has recruited mentors from Penn, Drexel, Temple and various career fields that meet with students on a weekly basis to ensure they are making progress towards agreed upon goals.
+Ben Reiter, our mentoring director, has recruited mentors from Penn, Drexel, Temple and various career fields that meet with students on a weekly basis to ensure they are making progress towards agreed upon goals.
 It is in this setting that we can ensure our students are prepared for the next steps when they graduate from our programs.